amida-tech/amida-auth-microservice/README.md

 #### Roles
 In order to support fine-grained permissions, the User model contains a `scopes` field.
 This is an array of arbitrary strings meant to indicate roles and permissions for a User.
 Within the auth service, the only significant scope is `admin`.
 Other scopes may be added and used as necessary.

+#### Signing algorithm
+By default, the auth service signs JWTs with HMAC.
+This relies on a shared secret between the auth service and the consuming service.
+Whenever possible, you should use the RSA implementation.
+This can be activated by setting JWT_MODE='rsa' and setting the JWT_PRIVATE_KEY_PATH to the location of a private key.
+The public key should be available for the consuming service in order to verify the JWTs, and the auth service should locate the public key via JWT_PUBLIC_KEY_PATH.

+To generate a keypair:
+ssh-keygen -t rsa -b 4096 -f private.key openssl rsa -in private.key -pubout -outform PEM -out private.key.pub

 ### API Spec
 Apiary docs can be found at http://docs.amidaauth.apiary.io/.